extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 #### Column data profile

 - evaluating the data types of each column
-- evaluating the number of distinct values in a
+- evaluating the number of distinct values in a column
+- evaluating the number of NULL vs non-NULL values
+- descriptive statistics:
+    - maximums and